Finding Freedom Through Insight Meditation

 Brian Lesage has practiced Buddhist meditation since 1988 and has taught meditation since 2000.
 He has studied in the Zen, Theravada and Tibetan schools of Buddhism.
 He was ordained in the Rinzai Zen tradition in 1996.
 His training in Vipassana Meditation includes doing extended meditation retreats in Myanmar (Burma), Nepal, and India as well as numerous retreats in the U.S. He leads retreats and teaches meditation courses nationwide.
 Brian also has a private practice in Somatic Experiencing, which is a naturalistic approach to healing trauma.
-You can visit his website for Somatic Experiencing at: www.liberatingawareness.com.
+For more information about Brian, please visit his website for Somatic Experiencing at: www.liberatingawareness.com.

 THE RETREAT FACILITY

 Fees are on a sliding scale to allow you to pay according to your means.
-Our actual cost for the week-long retreat per person is $750.
+Our actual cost for this week-long retreat per person is $1241.
 A portion of our scholarship fund is being allocated for this retreat to allow us to offer the low range on the sliding scale.
 Please pay as much as you are able, in order to allow others to attend who need to pay less.
-Any amount above $750 will be gratefully received and treated as a tax-deductible donation.
+Any amount above $1241 will be gratefully received and treated as a tax-deductible donation.